alaTest Sites

 112 reviews

 alaTest has collected and analyzed 112 reviews of LG VX8550.
 The average rating for this product is 3.7/5, compared to an average rating of 4.1/5 for other Cell phones for all reviews.
 People are impressed by the size and usability.
-The portability and design also get good feedback.
-There are some less positive comments about the durability.
+The portability and design also get good feedback, but many are negative about the durability.

 price, design, portability, usability, size